PUBLICATIONS

 Monetary Policy Under Natural Disaster Shocks, with Alessandro Cantelmo, Nikos Fatouros and Giovanni Melina

-International Economic Review, forthcoming.
+International Economic Review, August 2024.
 Download PDF file.

 With climate change increasing the frequency and intensity of natural disasters, what should central banks do in response to these catastrophic events?
 Looking at IMF reports for 34 disaster-years, which occurred in 16 disaster-prone countries from 1999 to 2017, reveals lack of any systematic approach to monetary authorities’ response to climate shocks.
 Using a standard small-open-economy New-Keynesian model with disaster shocks, we show that consistent with textbook theory, inflation targeting remains the welfare-optimal regime.
 Therefore, the best strategy for monetary authorities is to resist the impulse of accommodating in the face of catastrophic natural disasters, and rather continue to focus on price stability.